adamkurth/reborn_dev/doc/source/crystals.rst

    transformation from the orthogonal coordinates contained in the entry to the submitted coordinates"*.
 We are not interested in the original coordinates; we only care about the coordinates in the file.

-Based on the above, we present our understanding of how we should interpret the entries in a PDB file.
+Based on the above, and on appendix A of
+`this <https://cdn.rcsb.org/wwpdb/docs/documentation/file-format/PDB_format_1992.pdf>`_, we present our understanding of how we should interpret the coordinates and transformations found in a PDB file.

-We begin with the orthogonal coordinates :math:`\mathbf{r}_0` of a model contained in a PDB file.
-If there are non-crystallographic symmetry (NCS) operations, for example in the case of a virus capsid, we *first* generate the NCS symmetry partners using the matrices :math:`\mathbf{M}_i` and translation vectors :math:`\mathbf{V}_i` found in the MTRIX record as follows:
+We begin with the orthogonal coordinates :math:`\mathbf{r}_0` of a model that are contained in a PDB file.
+If there are non-crystallographic symmetry (NCS) operations, for example in the case of a virus capsid, we *first* generate the the complete set of atomic coordinates that comprise the asymmetric unit (AU).
+To do this, we generate the NCS symmetry partners using the matrices :math:`\mathbf{M}_i` and translation vectors :math:`\mathbf{V}_i` found in the MTRIX record as follows:

 .. math:: \mathbf{r}_\text{ncs, i} = \mathbf{M}_i \mathbf{r}_0 + \mathbf{V}_i

-From the documentation, there are some entries in the list of :math:`\mathbf{M}`, :math:`\mathbf{V}` that are only "approximate" symmetries, which I gather are "just FYI", and which should *not* be applied to :math:`\mathbf{r}_0` because the symmetry-related coordinates already appear explicitly in the stored :math:`\mathbf{r}_0`.
+From the documentation, there are some entries in the list of :math:`\mathbf{M}`, :math:`\mathbf{V}` that are only "approximate" symmetries, which I gather are provided "just FYI", and which should *not* be applied to :math:`\mathbf{r}_0` because the symmetry-related coordinates already appear explicitly in the stored :math:`\mathbf{r}_0`.

 After we do the above we build the crystal asymmetric unit (AU) by concatenating all of the above coordinates to form :math:`\mathbf{r}_\text{au} = \{\mathbf{r}_\text{ncs}\}`.
-In order to generate the crystallographic symmetry partners, we use the rotation matrices :math:`\mathbf{R}_n` and translation vectors :math:`\mathbf{T}_n` found in the REMARK 290 record.
+In order to generate the crystallographic symmetry partners, we could use the rotation matrices :math:`\mathbf{R}_n` and translation vectors :math:`\mathbf{T}_n` found in the REMARK 290 record.
 We may apply them to the AU orthogonal coordinates as follows:

 .. math:: \mathbf{r}_n = \mathbf{R}_n \mathbf{r}_\text{au} + \mathbf{T}_n
     :label: stupidTrans